tablexi/nucore-open/doc/HOWTO_reservations.md

 generally refer to a user scheduling the use of the instrument but also can refer to the instrument being offline or reserved for an administrative task.

-Reservations on instruments are a kind of product the user purchase and can have different ways of charging depending on the Instrument's pricing mode.
-So whenever a new reservation is created an order is created or updated to include it as part of its items.
+Instruments are a type of Product which whose usage can be purchased by users through Reservations.
+So whenever a new reservation is created, an order is created or updated to include the Instrument as part of its items with a cost set according to the Instrument's characteristics and the reservation duration.

+How the cost is calculated from the duration depends on the Instrument's pricing policy which can be one of three types:

+1. Schedule Rule: charge per minute with fixed rate.
+2. Duration: charge per minute with a layered rate depending on the duration.
+3. Schedule Rule (Daily Booking): charged per day with fixed rate.

+The first two allow reservations to be defined on a per minute basis while the third one is done in 24 hours blocks.

-## Schedule Rules: Instruments availability schedule
+## Schedule Rules

+They define the Instrument availability schedule.

 Admins can define the time when an instrument is available for reservation.
 The schedule rules for instruments are defined by specifying a start and end time